Kelsidavis/satoshi-treasure-earth-key/README.md

 The clue hints at splitting the verse, not combining it.
 There are actually three passphrases:

 **Layer 1 - Full Image:**
-Passphrase: `nothing is covered` (lowercase, important!)
+- Passphrase: `nothing is covered` (lowercase, important!)
-This decrypts the entire 1950x2956 pixel image.
+- Decrypts the entire 1950x2956 pixel image

 **Layer 2 - Diagonal Regions:**
-Passphrase: `that will not be revealed`
+- Passphrase: `that will not be revealed`
-Applied to TWO regions after decrypting layer 1:
+- Applied to TWO regions after decrypting layer 1:
   - Right diagonal: 1700x800 pixels at position +100+100 → contains barcode `500077`
   - Left diagonal: 700x800 pixels at position +0+100 → contains barcode `965642`

 **Layer 3 - Center Body:**
-Passphrase: `or hidden that will not be known`
+- Passphrase: `or hidden that will not be known`
-This is a decoy.
-The obvious encrypted center doesn't have the answer.
+- This is a decoy - the obvious encrypted center doesn't have the answer

 ### The Process